metamorph-inc/openmeta-mms/docs/source/reference_modeling/pet/pet_analysis_blocks.rst

 .. figure:: images/MetricConnected.png
    :alt: text

-   A Constants's Metric connected to a PET Analysis Block
+   A Constant's Metric connected to a PET Analysis Block

 Multiple Metrics can be added to the same Constants Block.
 Each one will display as a separate port on the Constants Block model.